earthstar-project/earthstar/docs/specification.md

 >
 > The range of valid times is approximately 1970-04-26 to 2255-06-05.

-Timestamps MUST NOT be from the future.
-A limited tolerance is allowed to account for clock skew between devices.
-The recommended value for the future tolerance is 10 minutes, but this can be adjusted depending on the clock accuracy of devices in a deployment scenario.
+Timestamps MUST NOT be from the future from the perspective of the peer accepting them in a sync; but a limited tolerance is allowed to account for clock skew between devices.
+The recommended value for the future tolerance threshold is 10 minutes, but this can be adjusted depending on the clock accuracy of devices in a deployment scenario.

 Timestamps from the future, beyond the tolerance threshold, are (temporarily) invalid and MUST NOT be accepted in a sync.
 They can be accepted later, after they are no longer from the future.

+> **Choosing the future tolerance threshold**
+>
+> In some settings such as in-the-field embedded devices, where devices do not have accurate clocks or connectivity to NTP servers, the future tolerance may be greatly increased.
+However this enables some possible attacks on the network that can cause instability, so it requires greater trust in the network participants.
+In extreme cases we may need to add algorithms for the peers to attempt to converge on a rough understanding of the current time to account for clock skew.
+>
+> In these scenarios, document timestamps should be considered more like version numbers rather than actual meaningful timestamps.

+Also see the (non-normative) document [How does Earthstar handle timestamps, and can it recover from a device with a very inaccurate clock?](https://github.com/earthstar-project/earthstar/blob/main/docs/timestamps.md)

 ## Ephemeral documents: deleteAfter

 Documents may be regular or ephemeral.
 Ephemeral documents have an expiration date, after which they MUST be proactively deleted by Earthstar libraries.

+> **Why have ephemeral documents?**
+>
+> Deleting a regular document leaves behind a small empty document which takes up space.
+Ephemeral documents are completely removed when they expire, so they are a good choice for applications which will write many short-lived documents.
+>
+> They also provide more privacy.
+Users can always delete their regular documents, but that deletion must propagate across all the peers.
+Ephemeral documents will be deleted from the entire network when they expire even if some peers have lost connectivity or you are not there to request a deletion at that time.

 Libraries MUST check for and delete all expired documents at least once an hour (while they are running).
-Deleted documents MUST be physically deleted, not just marked as ignored.
+Deleted documents MUST be actually deleted, not just marked as ignored.

-Libraries MUST filter out recently expired documents from queries and lookups and not return them.
-Libraries MAY or MAY NOT physically delete them as they are queried; they may choose to wait until the next scheduled hourly deletion time.
+Libraries MUST filter out expired documents from queries and lookups and not return them.
+Libraries MAY or MAY NOT actually delete them when they are encountered during querying; they may choose to wait until the next scheduled hourly deletion time.

+Expired documents MUST not be sent or accepted during a sync.
+Both peers in a sync should filter the incoming and outgoing documents to enforce this.
+This is the responsibility of the [Format Validator](#format).

 The `deleteAfter` field holds the timestamp after which a document is to be deleted.
 It is a timestamp with the same format and range as the regular `timestamp` field.

 Regular, non-ephemeral documents have `deleteAfter: null`.
 The field is still required and may not be omitted.

 Unlike the `timestamp` field, the `deleteAfter` field is expected to be in the future compared to the current wall-clock time.
-Once the `deleteAfter` time is in the past, the document becomes invalid and peers MUST ignore it during a sync.
+Once the `deleteAfter` time is in the past, the document becomes invalid.

 The `deleteAfter` time MUST BE strictly greater than the document's `timestamp`.

-The document path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral.
+The document path MUST contain at least one exclamation mark `!` character IF AND ONLY IF the document is ephemeral.
+Regular, non-ephemeral documents MUST NOT have any `!` characters in their paths.

-Ephemeral documents MAY be edited to change their expiration date.
-This works best if the expiration date is lenghtened into the future.
-If it's shortened so it expires sooner, the document may sync in unpredictable ways (see below for another example of this).
-If it's set to expire in the past, the document won't even sync off of the current peer because other peers will reject it.
+Ephemeral documents MAY be edited by users to change the expiration date.
+This works best if the expiration date is increased into the future.
+If it's decreased so it expires sooner, the document may sync in unpredictable ways (see below for another example of this).
+If it's set to expire in the past, the document won't even sync off of the current peer because other peers will reject it, so the edit won't propagate.
+When shortening the expiration date there should be time for the edit to propagate across the entire network of peers before the document expires.

 > **Why ephemeral documents need a `!` in their path**
 >